BIPOC Group

 We welcome all BIPOC individuals to join our BIPOC Group.
 If you are not already a member of World Interbeing Sangha, please see our Practice With Us page to join our sangha and then participate in our BIPOC Group.

 Meetings.
-We meet online monthly on the 3rd Sunday only at 9:00 am Pacific Time (US)
+We meet online twice monthly on the 1st Sunday at 18:30 United Kingdom time and on the 3rd Sunday at 12:00 pm Eastern Time (US).

 Intention of Gathering.
 The intention of this group is